leap71/leap71.github.io/coding-for-engineers/7-design-an-aircraft-in-an-afternoon.md

 If you don't know how a function will work, you can always put a stub in there, a placeholder function.
 If you don't yet have all the physical formulas that make up the thermal model of your engine, then just return some dummy data, and deal with it later.

-If you are unsure about the exact details, you can stil agree on the general structure of your class hierarchy, using the questions we defined in the last chapter (is a..., has a..., behaves like a ...)
+If you are unsure about the exact details, you can still agree on the general structure of your class hierarchy, using the questions we defined in the last chapter (is a..., has a..., behaves like a ...)

 For example, it's probably a reasonable assumption (for now!), that the two wings are fundamentally the same, but one is mirrored compared to the other.

-Now, we can debate how to specify this, maybe we should just used a `bool` value, saying it's mirrored.
+Now, we can debate how to specify this, maybe we should have just used a `bool` value, saying it's mirrored.
 But that's geometric thinking.
 The wing should probably know, whether it's on the left or right side.
 So let's use an `enum`.
 An enum is a value that is restricted to certain options.
 In our case, the enum variable of the wing will have two options `Left` and `Right`;

 ```c#
 public class Wing